About Be Wild and Forest School

 Where will Be Wild Forest School be taking place?

 We are fortunate to have access to a private woodland in Edenbridge.
 We also work in multiple schools which have a varied outdoor area that includes woodlands, ponds, fire pit area.
 The children will learn more about these varied habitats and the animals that live in them.
 We will ensure that, at every session, the children are secure in their understanding of the boundaries and of our Forest School rules.
 The whole area has been thoroughly risk assessed and this will be updated regularly.

 Be Wild is run by qualified Level 3 Forest School Practitioners.
 They are extremely passionate about the great outdoors and the benefits of Forest Schooling for all children.
 As part of their course they have been trained in delivering Forest School sessions, in tool use and fire safety, outdoor First Aid, Foraging den building and the environment.
 To make the children’s experiences even richer, please come along and join us.
 No experience is needed for volinteering as we will provide you with an introduction before we start forest school, just inquisitiveness to explore and a DBS.

 Health and safety

 The health and safety of all participants is central to everything undertaken within a Forest School Programme.
 Our Forest School leaders are fully trained in risk assessment and emergency first aid.
-The Forest School operates under the school’s Health and Safety policy and policies and procedures regarding safeguarding and confidentiality.
+When run on school sites we operates under the school’s Health and Safety policy and policies and procedures regarding safeguarding and confidentiality.
 In addition:

 risk assessments for activities